Transfer Information

 Contact Information

-Pathways to Excellence is a Guaranteed Admission Program at UNC-Wilmington for Wilkes Community College students.
+Bulldog Bound is a co-admission agreement with community colleges to provide direct-entry pathways to Gardner-Webb University upon graduation from Wilkes Community College.
 Students participating in this program must complete one of the following degrees:

 Benefits